OrangeReaper/abStartupManager/README.md

   USER ALL=(root) NOPASSWD: /usr/bin/killall
 ```

-Change ''USER'' to the user you wish to add the permission
+Change *USER* to the user you wish to add the permission

 ## Credits